DinoChiesa/devjam3-20170405/Labs/Core/03---API-Diagnostics---Trace-tool/README.md

 * Again click the **Send** button.

   No new trace entry is captured.
-This is expected behavior, as our filter is configured to only trace requests with your initials in the query.
+This is expected behavior, as the filter is configured to only trace requests with your initials in the query.

 * One more thing -- with your trace session still active, click the **Download Trace Session** button to export a record of the trace results.